LostArtefacts/TRX/README.md

 #### Visuals
 - added optional shotgun flash sprites
 - added optional rendering of pickups on the ground as 3D meshes
-- added braid (currently only works in Lost Valley)
+- added Lara's braid to each level
 - added support for displaying more than 3 pickup sprites
 - added more control over when to show health bar and air bar
 - added customizable health bar and air bar